-The modal split for public transport usage in 2011 is 20%.
-This plan and other activities by the NSW state government and City of Ryde Council aim to assist to increase public transport use to 40% by 2031 including:
+The modal split for public transport usage in 2014 is 15%.
+This plan aims to assist to increase this to 60% by 2031.

-- 3 rail stations opened in 2009 and expansion of the rail network to the north west - A transport interchange upgrade supported to increase bus usage - The Macquarie Park Transport Management Association (TMA) has been established - A review of the parking rates
+- 3 rail stations opened in 2009.

+- Increase in bus usage needed

+- Transport Management Association (TMA) established

-ATravel Plan (TP) is a travel management tool that promotes the development, implementation and monitoring of a co-ordinated transport strategy for an individual business or residential building.
+A Travel Plan (TP) is a travel management tool that promotes the development, implementation and monitoring of a co-ordinated transport strategy for an individual business or residential building.
 The primary purpose of a Travel Plan is to influence the travel behaviour of employers, employees, residents and occasional visitors to an organisation, away from single-occupancy car use towards more efficient and sustainable forms of transport.